Project Fit Pregnancy: Week 33

 body-weight squats: 3×15

-I had intended to do some sort of workout every day since what I was doing wasn’t particularly challenging (except the goblet squats), but with Thursday (Farmer’s market), and Friday (Arts and Ag Tour) being so busy, it slipped my mind both days.
-Saturday would have been skipped, again thanks to the tour, if it hadn’t been for upper body work being non-existent.
+I had intended to do some workout every day since what I was doing wasn’t particularly challenging (except the goblet squats), but with Thursday (Farmer’s Market) and Friday (Arts and Ag Tour) being so busy, it slipped my mind both days.
+Thanks to the tour, Saturday would have been skipped if it hadn’t been for non-existent upper body work.

-I’m so happy that, despite our busy week and being over seven months pregnant, I’m not “dead”.
-Tired yes, thanks to getting to bed late and getting up relatively early, but not “dead-tired”.
-I feel like keeping up with lifting and exercising has really improved my ability to deal with all of the pregnancy stresses.
-During my pregnancy with Garrett, I thought I was doomed to being miserable and useless during pregnancy.
-I’m so blessed to be able to experience a “good” pregnancy!
+I’m so happy that, despite our busy week and being over seven months pregnant, I’m not “dead.”
+Tired, thanks to getting to bed late and getting up relatively early, but not “dead-tired.”
+Keeping up with lifting and exercising has improved my ability to deal with pregnancy stresses.
+During my pregnancy with Garrett, I thought I was doomed to be miserable and useless during pregnancy.
+I’m so blessed to experience a “good” pregnancy!